AdobeDocs/commerce-extensibility/src/pages/events/troubleshooting.md

 {"reason":"Bad Request.
 Request id: xxxxxxx.","message":"The current event provider's is associated with another workspace (check the provider's rel:update links to its workspace).."}
 ```

-This error indicates the event provider configured in the **Adobe I/O Event Provider ID** field in the Admin is associated with a different workspace than configured in the **Adobe I/O Workspace Configuration** field.
+This error indicates the event provider configured in the **Adobe I/O Event Provider ID** field in the Admin is associated with a different workspace than the one configured in the **Adobe I/O Workspace Configuration** field.
-You cannot create a new event subscriptions with an event provider that is associated with another workspace.
+You cannot create a new event subscription with an event provider that is associated with another workspace.

 You must specify an event provider created with the currently configured **Adobe I/O Workspace Configuration**.

 ## Event provider is not shown in App Builder

-After you create a new event provider, it might not show in the App Builder until it has at least one active subscribed event.
-Synchronize your event subscriptions from Adobe Commerce by the following command:
+After you create a new event provider, it might not appear in App Builder until it has at least one active subscribed event.
+Synchronize your event subscriptions from Adobe Commerce by using the following command:

 ```bash
 bin/magento events:metadata:populate